Training tools for developing great people skills.

 4. Use Performance Reviews

-Another option for measuring the ROI of employee training programs is using supervisor assessments or performance reviews.
-As mentioned above, not all of the teams in your company will have easily measurable results such as sales figures.
-In these instances, determining ROI can mean digging in at a more subjective level.
+Another option for measuring training ROI of programs is by using supervisor assessments or performance reviews.
+As mentioned above, not all of the teams in your company will have easily measurable results such as sales figures, so it can be hard to benchmark the success of training initiatives.
+In these instances, calculating the ROI of training can mean digging in at a more subjective level.

 For example, let's say you want to have a group of middle managers engage in a training program to help them improve their management skills.
 Unfortunately, whether or not your training program gives you a positive ROI isn't something that will be easily determined using an online calculator.
 Ultimately, it isn't easy to separate the measurable information you have, for example, improvement in the teams' sales below each middle manager, from the countless other variables that could produce this outcome.